publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch69A/schII/m__us_usc_t22_s6064.md

     (b) __Suspension of certain provisions of law__

-    In carrying out subsection (a) of this section, the President may suspend the enforcement of—
+    In carrying out subsection (a), the President may suspend the enforcement of—

         (1) [section 2370(a) of this title][/us/usc/t22/s2370/a];